 In the fall of 2018 we will be accepting nominations for Board members who will fill a two-year term that will overlap with our current board.

-Our first board meeting will be held on February 23rd, 2018 at 5pm at Solderworks.
-In this Board meeting a set of Bylaws that govern our non-profit and member community will be discussed and defined.
-The Board will approve a budget for 2018 and determine the first set of initiatives for the Hub.
-Our Board meeting will be open to the public and we are open to public comments from the Colorado maker community.
+Our first board meeting was held on February 23rd, 2018.
+In this Board meeting a set of Bylaws that govern our non-profit and member community was draft and approved pending review by our community and a legal adviser.
+Our Executive Committee will be moving forward to define a budget for 2018 and determine the first set of initiatives for the Hub.

 I am Jeff Branson and I am a lifelong Maker.
 Through the course of my professional life, I have been a welder, machinist, carpenter, engineer, teacher and tech developer.